All About Mixtures

 The pipes in a Gothic organ were all principals, with identical voicing and scale.
 Typically they were a chorus of 8', 4', 3', 2', 1-1/3', 1' and 1/2' ranks.
 Because there was no stop control, all ranks spoke, all the time.
 This made a powerful, brilliant sound that filled the room.

-These "vocal" organ effects are most noticable on old North German/Dutch organs.
 Modern "neo-baroque" organs with low cutups, stringy mixtures, and loud, bright 4', 3' & 2' chorus stops fill the entire spectrum.
 You end up with a brilliant chorus, but no vowel.
 With all that brilliance, the vowel format is buried.
 To hear the vowel, you need space around the Mixture.
 For a vocal organ the mixture wants to be bold, but fluty (cut it up).
-And the 4, 2-2/3' & 2' should not be assertive.
+And the 4' & 3' should not be assertive.

-Mixtures can be difficult to visualize, so I'm going to share the chart (hypothetical blockwerk- shown on right) that I graph mixture breaks on.
+Now, I'm going to pause here and take a minor diversion.
+Mixture breaks can be difficult to visualize, so I'm going to share the chart (of a hypothetical blockwerk- shown on right) that I graph mixture breaks on.
 The horizontal scale, from left to right represents the notes of the keyboard, starting a C1 to C61.
 The vertical scale represents the actual pitch the pipe speaks.
 The diaginal lines represents each rank of pipes.
-(Click on the chart to enlarge).
+(Click on the chart to enlarge, blank samples below).

 When pipes of a mixture rank get too small, they jump back to a bigger size.
 That is called a break and is shown on the graph by jumping to a lower diaginal.
 This graph is a hypothetical blockwerk so there are no breaks.